Dollarboy1985/Dollarboy1985/README.md

 - 👀 I’m interested in ... learning ethical hacking
 - 🌱 I’m currently learning ...
 GitHub
 - 💞️ I’m looking to collaborate on ...
 GitHub
-- 📫 How to reach me ...is very easy
+- 📫 How to reach me ...is not easy

 <!---
 Dollarboy1985/Dollarboy1985 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.